Tests and procedures used to diagnose stomach cancer include:

 - Exploratory surgery.
 Your doctor may recommend surgery to look for signs that your cancer has spread beyond your stomach within your abdomen.
 Exploratory surgery is usually done laparoscopically.
 This means the surgeon makes several small incisions in your abdomen and inserts a special camera that transmits images to a monitor in the operating room.

 Other staging tests may be used, depending on your situation.

 Stages of stomach cancer

 - Stage I. At this stage, the tumor is limited to the layer of tissue that lines the inside of the stomach.
 Cancer cells may also have spread to a limited number of nearby lymph nodes.

 - Stage II.
 The cancer at this stage has spread deeper, growing into the muscle layer of the stomach wall.
 Cancer may also have spread to more of the lymph nodes.

 - Stage III.
-At this stage, the cancer may have grown through all the layers of the stomach.
+At this stage, the cancer may have grown through all the layers of the stomach and spread to nearby structures.
 Or it may be a smaller cancer that has spread more extensively to the lymph nodes.